 Some of her independent film performances include a powerful executive frustrated by her diminishing role in TITLE VII, and a free-spirited young grandmother at odds with her daughter about raising her grandson in OVER DINNER.

 One of Maria’s special talents is her ability to quickly learn accents – put to good use in theater productions of Noises Off,

 The Prime of Miss Jean Brodie, and Confiscation – a post WW II one-act play set in Hungary, where she taught herself

 a flawless Hungarian accent by listening to an 86-year-old Hungarian grandmother’s YouTube video.

-Maria lives on Long Island with her husband Donald; they are the proud parents of documentary producer Nicole Pusateri and drummer Donald Pusateri, Jr.
+Maria lives on Long Island with her husband Donald.
+They are the proud parents of Nicole Pusateri, an award-winning documentary producer, and the awesomely talented drummer Don Pusateri, Jr.